jgoodz/Aion-AVM-Starter-Guide/README.md

 <button onclick="getString()">get string</button>
 </body>
 ```
-- In your terminal, cd to the directory where index.html is saved, and Serve the webpage
+- In your terminal, cd to the directory where index.html is saved, and serve the webpage
 `python -m SimpleHTTPServer 8000`

 - or if you don't have python installed, navigate to the directory and double-click index.html to open in the browser